PieroPaialungaAI/RestaurantGPT/README.md

 # RestaurantGPT 🍽️🤖

-**RestaurantGPT** is a live simulation of a restaurant where customers order, waiters take orders, and entertainers entertain guests — all powered by a Language Model (LLM) backend.
+**RestaurantGPT** is a live simulation of a restaurant, developed with OpenAI Agents, where customers order, waiters take orders, and entertainers entertain guests, all powered by a Language Model (LLM) backend.

-This project combines **Python**, **async agents**, **Tkinter GUI**, and **LLM reasoning** to create a dynamic restaurant environment where human-like decisions happen in real-time.
+This project combines **Python**, **Open AI agents**, **Tkinter GUI**, and **Object Oriented Programming** to create a dynamic restaurant environment where human-like decisions happen in real-time.

 ---

 ## ✨ Features
+- **Queue Handling**: we have X tables, and customers will come to sit, if they can.
+This logic is implemented.

-- **Dynamic Customer Behavior**: Customers generate natural conversation with waiters using an LLM before ordering.
+- **Dynamic Customer Behavior**: Customers generate natural conversation with waiters using an LLM to order or ask for suggestions.
-- **Real-Time Event Simulation**: Cooking, eating, waiting, and customer departures happen based on real-world time.
+- **Real-Time Event Simulation**: Cooking, eating, waiting, and customer departures are simulated based on how long it will take for them to eat the food they ordered.
-- **Smart Query Handling**: Customers waiting in line or at the table can ask questions ("How long until my food?"), and an entertainer agent answers them.
+- **Smart Query Handling**: Customers waiting in line or at the table can ask questions ("How long until my food?"), and an entertainer LLM agent answers them.
 - **Live GUI Dashboard**:
   - See which tables are free or occupied.
   - Watch customer interactions live.
-  - Real-time clock and event feed.
+  - Time clock and event feed.
 - **Log File**: All actions are logged cleanly in `restaurant_log.txt`.

 ---